naubiomech/OpenExo/Documentation/ReadTheDocs/source/User_Guide.rst

 Code Location
 ~~~~~~~~~~~~~

-If you are reading this you have found the location, but for completeness it can be found at: https://github.com/naubiomech/ExoCode/tree/nano_teensy_board.
+If you are reading this you have found the location, but for completeness it can be found `here <https://github.com/naubiomech/ExoCode/tree/nano_teensy_board>`__

 Style Guide
 ~~~~~~~~~~~